curiousprototype/Amadeus/allscripts/fhi-aims_scripts/README.md

 3. set_VBM_to_zero.sh : was script in $AIMSUTILAS, but were wrote in python2, I change it to python3

+4. My_tools: some useful small tools write my myself.

-4. Many other scripts, see each directory.
+5. Many other scripts, see each directory.